SvenMichaelKlose/arukanoido/README.md

 ARUKANOIDO is a clone of the famous arcade game "Arkanoid" for the Commodore VIC–20 with at least 24K memory expansion.
-Additional 3K will give you faster graphics and +32K will enable original arcade sounds.
+Additional +32K will enable original arcade sounds (when debugged).

-This demo comes with the first ten of 33 levels.

 ## WAV file for real tapes

 Don't play the WAV file without the volume turned down unless you want your ears zonked.
 Instead, you can record it on a music cassette and slap that into a real VICs C2N drive.
+Loads at 5.6kbit/s.

 # Controls